Last Updated on January 13, 2023

 A series of canals on which you are punted about on boats, it’s the only remaining lake remnant of Mexico’s old Aztec Empire.
 Yes, with its gaudy, Crayola-colored boats and mariachi music et al, it’s a touristy place, but it’s also unique.
 Whether they’re Mexicans or tourists, most who come here find it a great place to relax for a day.

 You’ll be punted upstream to join boats of all different sizes, some wide, others narrow.
 Many have tables on them, about which people eat and party.
 They purchase drinks and food from little boat-borne vendors all along the way.
 Dozens of other little boat-borne vendors offering flowers, blankets, trinkets, etc., continually sail out from the verdant banks.

-At any rate, many of the boats will amaze you.
-Some have little stoves on them, with women cooking hot tortillas on the spot while their husbands punt them about.
+Some boats have little stoves on them, with women cooking hot tortillas on the spot while their husbands punt them about.
 Others peddled soft drinks, popcorn and candied apples.
 There were also music boats, with mariachis and marimba musicians serenading the partyers.
 None push themselves on you, but just slide silently by waiting for you to call them over.

 By and large, as the day goes by the entire waterway becomes a floating fiesta.
-However, with the sound of birds and marimba music in the distance, it’s both relaxing, and somewhat surreal.
+It’s both relaxing and somewhat surreal.

 Teotihuacán – A Day Trip 1 Hour From Mexico City

 Distance from Mexico City: 1hr / 31 miles